+The school recognises that children may abuse their peers physically, sexually, and emotionally.
 There is a zero-tolerance approach to child-on-child abuse; abuse is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up' as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
-There is a child friendly peer on peer abuse policy which is shared annually with children, along with a full peer on peer abuse policy on our website.
+There is a child friendly child on child abuse policy which is shared annually with children, along with a full peer on peer abuse policy on our website.